apollo-dw/omdb/docs/src/developers/index.md

       composer install

   This will spin for a minute, installing all the PHP dependencies.

-After this, you should be good to go.
+- Generate a key.
+In the same dev shell (`docker compose run dev bash`), run:

+      php artisan key:generate

 ## Setting up OAuth (Only needs to be done once)